pngwn/MDsveX/README.md

       preprocess: mdsvex({
         parser: md => md.use(myMagicalPlugin)
         // this is the actual instance of markdown-it that will be used to parse things
-        // my fancy stuff gets added afterwards and it could break on of your plugins
+        // my fancy stuff gets added afterwards and it could break one of your plugins
         // if it does, i'm sorry
         // i didn't mean for it to be this way
         // i never intended to cause you distress
         // i will try to be better
       }),
     }
   ]
 ```